 A standby generator is a permanent fixture that can run an entire home.
 While these are more pricey than their portable counterparts, they are also a little bit quieter.

 Generators produce carbon monoxide, which can quickly build up in enclosed spaces like a home, shed, or garage.
 Carbon monoxide poisoning can be fatal.

 Yes.
 Most generators are designed to run up to eight or even up to twelve hours at a time, depending on your make and model.
 However, they aren’t designed to run continuously.
 To refuel, you’ll need to shut it off and let it cool down since gas is highly flammable.
 If running your generator at night isn’t an absolute necessity, you might want to shut it down so you and your neighbors can get a peaceful night of sleep.

-Although it isn’t cheap, one of the quietest generators is the Honda EU2200iTAG 2,200-watt ultra-quiet portable generator, coming in at around 57 decibels, 2200 watts, and approximately $1200.
+Although it isn’t cheap, one of the quietest generators is the Honda EU2200iTAG 2,200-watt ultra-quiet portable generator, coming in at around 57 decibels & 2200 watts.